vfarcic/devops24/manuscript/03-manual-cd.md

 Just as in the previous chapters, we'll need a cluster if we are to do some hands-on exercises.
 The rules are still the same.
 You can continue using the same cluster as before, or switch to a different Kubernetes flavor.
 You can continue using one of the Kubernetes distributions listed below, or be adventurous and try something different.
 If you go with the latter, please let me know how it went and I'll test it myself and incorporate it to the list.

 W> Beware!
 In this chapter, the minimum requirements for the cluster are 3 CPUs and 3 GB RAM.
 If you're using Docker For Mac or Windows, minikube, or minishift, the specs are slightly higher.
+For GKE, we need at least 4 CPUs, so we changed the machine type to *n1-highcpu-2*.
 For everyone else, they are still the same.

 * [docker4mac-3cpu.sh](https://gist.github.com/bf08bce43a26c7299b6bd365037eb074): **Docker for Mac** with 3 CPUs, 3 GB RAM, and with nginx Ingress.
 * [minikube-3cpu.sh](https://gist.github.com/871b5d7742ea6c10469812018c308798): **minikube** with 3 CPUs, 3 GB RAM, and with `ingress`, `storage-provisioner`, and `default-storageclass` addons enabled.
 * [kops.sh](https://gist.github.com/2a3e4ee9cb86d4a5a65cd3e4397f48fd): **kops in AWS** with 3 t2.small masters and 2 t2.medium nodes spread in three availability zones, and with nginx Ingress (assumes that the prerequisites are set through [Appendix B](#appendix-b)).
 * [minishift-3cpu.sh](https://gist.github.com/2074633688a85ef3f887769b726066df): **minishift** with 3 CPUs, 3 GB RAM, and version 1.16+.
-* [gke.sh](https://gist.github.com/5c52c165bf9c5002fedb61f8a5d6a6d1): **Google Kubernetes Engine (GKE)** with 3 n1-standard-1 (1 CPU, 3.75GB RAM) nodes (one in each zone), and with nginx Ingress controller running on top of the "standard" one that comes with GKE.
+* [gke.sh](https://gist.github.com/5c52c165bf9c5002fedb61f8a5d6a6d1): **Google Kubernetes Engine (GKE)** with 3 n1-highcpu-2 (2 CPUs, 1.8 GB RAM) nodes (one in each zone), and with nginx Ingress controller running on top of the "standard" one that comes with GKE.
 We'll use nginx Ingress for compatibility with other platforms.
 Feel free to modify the YAML files if you prefer NOT to install nginx Ingress.

 Now that we have a cluster, we can move onto a more interesting part of this chapter.
 We'll start defining and executing stages and steps of a continuous deployment pipeline.